otodockal/ngx-van/README.md

 ## SSR

--   In order to prevent desktop menu flickering on mobile (when rendered on the server), add the following CSS snippet.
+-   In order to prevent desktop nav flickering on mobile (when rendered on the server), add the following CSS snippet.
 -   Use only if your website is SSR.

 ```scss